whatsapp us

 • CNC cutting eliminates dimensional errors that cause misaligned doors and uneven gaps

-• Machine edge banding prevents moisture ingress that destroys panels in 3–5 years
+• Machine edge banding prevents moisture ingress that destroys panels in 3 to 5 years

 • Precision boring ensures hardware functions correctly for its full rated lifespan